nltraykova/demo-repo/README.md

-# Demo repo
+# Demo Repo

-This is a demo repository for QA course.
+This is a demo repository for QA course - May 2023 SoftUni.